Isaak-Malers/clifunction/README.md

 * Home Directory Argument.
 Make a particular function always run from within a particular path.

 * Required Files Argument.
 Make a target require a file by moniker (such as "config.json").
 And then instead of getting the path to the file just get the string of the file contents instead.

-# Contribution Tasks:
-Configure GitHub to run all the unit tests on all the major versions of python from 3.8 onward.